You probably noticed it’s getting more challenging to get attention online, so this guide will lay out plastic surgery marketing: what’s working now.

 This works because of the high amount of trust these social media influencers have built up with their following.
 Their recommendations serve as social proof.
 If the influencer liked you, so did their followers.

 Listen into my Beauty and the Biz Podcast EP.85 Social Media Marketing for Plastic Surgeons to get more insights on .

 Next to patient before/after photos, online reviews are extremely important to the prospective cosmetic patient searching for a plastic surgeon they can trust and connect with.

+It is an essential part of your plastic surgery marketing plan and should not be overlooked.
 Because, what your patients say about you is much more important than what you say about you.